Logic

 Logic blocks are essential for writing any complex program, as they allow you to control how the program behaves based on different conditions.
 For example, you can use a conditional statement to check if a variable is equal to a certain value, and then execute different code depending on the result.
 Or, you can use a loop to repeat a block of code multiple times until a certain condition is met.

-statements are conditional statements in programming languages.
+The `if`, `else`, and `else if` statements are conditional statements in programming languages.
 They are used to control the flow of a program by executing different blocks of code depending on the value of a condition.

-statement checks if a condition is true.
-If the condition is true, the code inside the if
+The `if` statement checks if a condition is true.
+If the condition is true, the code inside the `if` block is executed.
+If the condition is false, the code inside the `else` block (if it exists) is executed.

-statement, but it allows you to check multiple conditions.
+The `else if` statement is similar to the `if` statement, but it allows you to check multiple conditions.
 If the first condition is false, the second condition is checked.
 If the second condition is also false, the third condition is checked, and so on.
-If all of the conditions are false, the code inside the else
+If all of the conditions are false, the code inside the `else` block (if it exists) is executed.

 In this case, Misty will check if the condition in the "if-gap" (red) is true.
 If it is, she will do the action in the "do-gap" (green), if not she will do what's inside the "else-gap" (yellow).